The Breastfeeding Service assists women who have given birth at the Women’s or have a baby in the Newborn Intensive Care

 What we do

 The Breastfeeding Service is staffed by midwives (at the Sandringham campus) and midwives and GPs (at the Parkville campus) who are International Board Certified Lactation Consultants.
 We usually see mothers/babies up to about 6 weeks of age, some older babies are seen according to clinical situation.

-Women who give birth at the Women’s or have a baby in the Parkville Newborn Intensive and Special Care unit can see our lactation consultants.
+Women who give birth at the Women’s or have a baby in the Parkville Newborn Intensive Care Unit can see our lactation consultants.
 Most women are referred to the service by RWH nurses/midwives or other staff.
 Or you can call the Breastfeeding Service yourself.